EvoltDev/Mikrofin.EMoney.CashDeskSdk/Mikrofin.EMoney.CashDeskSdk/README.md

-﻿# Cash Desk Integration SDK
+﻿# Mikrofin EMoney CashDesk SDK

 This lightweight .NET Standard library wraps the `ws://…/ws/cashdesk` WebSocket protocol exposed by the Core API.
 It gives integrators a typed client for logging